MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-user-with-username-password.md

 - These errors indicate that the previous operation was unsuccessful, and so a reference to a new state isn't available.

-- To check the errors such as a user using invalid credentials or unregistered username, use the following code snippet:
+- To handle the errors such as for invalid credentials or unregistered username, use the following code snippet:

     ```kotlin
     val actionResult = authClient.signIn(